microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/levelup/_index.md

 ```cmd
 1.1.1.1      www.fakehost.com
 ```
-Eventually, the file changes will show up in the main console.
+Eventually, the file changes will show up in the portal.

 #### Task 5

 Alert Configuration

+If you want to be alerted when someone changes a host file on any one of your server, then configure alerting.

 On the Change tracking page from your Virtual Machine, select Log Analytics.